Predicting Personas Using Mechanic Frequencies and Game State Traces: Experiment

 \subsection{Agent Setup}

 All agents are given $1.0$ second to plan before making their next move.
 For the monster killer agent and treasure collector, we used $c$ equal to $45$ and $k$ equal to $double.max$ to encourage the agent to stay alive and favor states that kill more monsters in case of monster killer or collect more treasure in case of treasure collector.
-We ran each persona for 100 times on each of the five map described in Section \ref{sec:experiment-maps}, for a total of 1500 playtraces.
+Each persona runs 100 times each on the five map described in Section \ref{sec:experiment-maps}, for a total of 1500 playtraces.